cockpit-project/cockpit/HACKING.md

     $ sudo dnf install dnf-utils python-srpm-macros
     $ TEMPFILE=$(mktemp -u --suffix=.spec) && \
-      sed 's/%{npm-version:.*}/0/' tools/cockpit.spec >$TEMPFILE && \
+      ./tools/create-spec --version 1 -o "$TEMPFILE" tools/cockpit.spec.in && \
-      sudo dnf builddep --spec $TEMPFILE && \
+      sudo dnf builddep --spec "$TEMPFILE" &&
-      rm $TEMPFILE
+      rm "$TEMPFILE"

-Note that `tools/cockpit.spec` is a template filled in by `tools/gen-spec-dependencies` when building RPMs, and cannot be directly parsed by dnf.
+Note that `tools/cockpit.spec.in` is a template filled in by `tools/create-spec` when building RPMs, and cannot be directly parsed by dnf.

 For running the browser unit tests, the following dependencies are required: